 Access to Facilities and Provision:

-Please refer to school’s accessibility plans which outlines how we:
+Please refer to school’s accessibility plans in the link above which outlines how we:

 Increase access to the curriculum for pupils with a disability